squaremo/rabbit.js/README.md

 described below.

-**PUBLISH** / **SUBSCRIBE** (also PUB / SUB): every SUB socket connected to <x> gets each message sent by a PUB socket connected to
+**PUBLISH** / **SUBSCRIBE** (also PUB / SUB): every SUB socket connected to <x> gets messages sent by a PUB socket connected to <x>;
-<x>; a PUB socket sends every message to each of its connections.
-SUB
-sockets are readable only, and PUB sockets are writable only.
+a PUB socket sends every message to each of its connections.
+SUB sockets are readable only, and PUB sockets are writable only.
+The messages actually received are determined by the subscriptions of the SUB socket and the topic used by the PUB socket -- see "Subscriptions" below.

 **PUSH** / **PULL**: a PUSH socket will send each message to a single connection, using round-robin.
 A PULL socket will receive a